-GBRA will conduct the work performed under this project including technical and financial supervision, preparation of status reports, coordination with local stakeholders, SWQM sample collection and analysis, and data management.
-GBRA will participate in the PCWP, Steering Committee, and Technical Advisory Group in order to communicate project goals, activities and accomplishments to affected parties.
-GBRA will continue to host and maintain an Internet webpage http://www.gbra.org/plumcreek/ for the dissemination of information.
+GBRA will conduct all work performed under this project including technical and financial supervision, preparation of status reports, coordination with local stakeholders, surface water quality monitoring sample collection and analysis, and data management.
+GBRA will participate in the GCWP, Steering Committee, TAG and appropriate Work Groups in order to efficiently and effectively achieve project goals and to summarize activities and achievements made throughout the course of this project.

-Currently, routine ambient water quality data is collected monthly at 3 main stem stations by GBRA (17406, 12640 and 12647) through the Clean Rivers Program.
-Ammonia nitrogen and total kjeldahl nitrogen are currently monitored at these 3 stations bimonthly.
-Through this project, GBRA will conduct routine ambient monitoring at an additional 5 sites monthly over 21 months, collecting field, conventional, stream flow and bacteria parameter groups.
+GBRA will conduct routine ambient monitoring at 7 sites monthly, collecting field, conventional, flow and bacteria parameter groups, in addition to the site collected under the TCEQ CRP.
 Conventional parameters for routine analysis will include total suspended solids, turbidity, sulfate, chloride, nitrate nitrogen, ammonia nitrogen, total kjelhdahl nitrogen, chlorophyll a, pheophytin, total hardness, and total phosphorus.
 Field parameters are temperature, pH, dissolved oxygen, and specific conductance.
 Flow parameters are stream flow, flow measurement method, and flow severity.
 Bacteria parameters are E. coli.
-The GBRA will also collect additional bimonthly ammonia nitrogen and total kjeldahl nitrogen at stations 17406, 12640 and 12647.
-This will complement the existing routine ambient monitoring regime conducted by GBRA such that the same routine water quality monitoring is conducted monthly at 8 sites in the Plum Creek watershed.
+Figure A5.1 is a map of the monitoring locations in the Geronimo Creek watershed.
+The sampling period extends over 21 months.
+The GBRA will also collect additional bimonthly ammonia nitrogen and total kjeldahl nitrogen at station 12576.
+This will complement the existing routine ambient monitoring regime conducted by GBRA for the TCEQ CRP, such that the same routine water quality monitoring is conducted monthly at 8 sites in the Geronimo Creek watershed.

-GBRA will conduct targeted watershed monitoring at 37 sites twice per season, once under dry weather conditions and once under wet weather conditions, collecting field, conventional, flow and bacteria parameter groups.
-Conventional parameters for targeted monitoring will be limited to total suspended solids, nitrate nitrogen, ammonia nitrogen, total kjeldahl nitrogen, and total phosphorus.
+GBRA will conduct targeted watershed monitoring at 12 sites twice per season, once under dry weather conditions and once under wet weather conditions each season, collecting field, conventional, flow and bacteria parameter groups.
 Sampling period extends through 7 seasons.
-The 8 routine monitoring stations will only be resampled if targeted weather conditions have not been collected for the representative season during the course of routine sample collection.
+Spatial, seasonal and meteorological variation will be captured in these snapshots of watershed water quality.
+Eight of the 12 sites are routine sites that will be sampled under different conditions in the quarter, so that at least one sampling event is under dry conditions and one is under wet conditions.
+Routine monitoring stations will only be resampled if targeted weather conditions have not been collected for the representative season during the course of routine sample collection.
 Spatial, seasonal and meteorological variation will be captured in these snapshots of watershed water quality.